Professor Andrew Klevan

 I co-covene Oxford University's one year Master's Degree in Film Aesthetics.
 Many film screenings for the degree take place in St Anne's College, and the college particularly welcomes film applicants.

 I am on the editorial board of the relaunched MOVIE: A Journal of Film Criticism.
-The relaunch is a joint project between the Universities of Warwick, Reading and Oxford.
+The relaunch was a joint project between the Universities of Warwick, Reading and Oxford.

 Series Editor (with Prof. Catherine Constable): Palgrave Film Studies and Philosophy.